tremainebuchanan/shipme-cli/README.md

 ## Usage

-1. Type `shipme-cli` in the terminal or command prompt.
+1. Type `shipme` in the terminal or command prompt.
 2. You will be asked to provide your shipme username (email address) and password. ***(Note -The passowrd entered will never be stored by the script!)***

 3. Select a package status from the list presented.
 Use the `space` key to select an appropriate status.